rajibmandalcorp/ms3contacts/README.md

 1. **“Nice to Have” Requirements:**
 	1. UI/Web Application - In AngularJs based application is hosted in http://rajibm.freeasphost.net/#/home to show all CRUD operations.
+	Please white list http://rajibm.freeasphost.net if you are using chrome browser.

 1. **“Bonus Requirements:**
 	1. Contact sorting in UI - Please check in  http://rajibm.freeasphost.net/#/home